Chealion/hugo-mcjones/content/docs/CBC Ideas - Jay Pitter - The Future of Culture Is.md

 ---
-title: "CBC Ideas - Jay Pitter - The Future of Culture Is..."
+title: "CBC Ideas - Jay Pitter - The Future of Culture Is"
 date: 2023-11-30 08:54:22
-lastmod: 2024-04-17 21:57:50
+lastmod: 2024-06-23 13:31:24
 categories: ['podcast', 'CBC Ideas']
 draft: false
 ---

-# CBC Ideas - Jay Pitter - The Future of Culture Is...
+# CBC Ideas - Jay Pitter - The Future of Culture Is
 No notes recorded

 ---